 I spend the entire day working on a very sizable 4k UHD display, and I frequently ran into the problem of wanting to share my screen with participants in various collaboration tools.
 Then, viewers claim that my screen is too small on the remote displays due to the display resolution of 3840x2160 pixels.

-So I normally go to the desktop, do a right click and change the resolution.
-Very annoying when you have to do that multiple times a day (and switch back after the meeting).
+In order to adjust the resolution, I often go to the desktop and right-click.
+It is quite frustrating to have to do that several times each day (and switch back after the meeting).